sethdford/memory-bank/developer-primer.md

 Enter the number of your project choice.
 ```
-By choosing '1', Roo Code will then use the Memory Bank from your `webapp` project for this session.
+By choosing '1', Memory Bank will then use the Memory Bank from your `webapp` project for this session.

-By selecting '1', you ensure that Roo Code uses the Memory Bank from your `webapp` project for this session.
+By selecting '1', you ensure that Memory Bank uses the Memory Bank from your `webapp` project for this session.

 Organizing Multi-Project Workspaces: